tla/AoC2022/README.md

 * Day 13: JSON parsing is my friend.
 So is recursion, though I feel that I haven't got the hang of all the syntactic sugar for different sorts of loops.
 * Day 14: That wasn't so hard, once I got a chance to do it.
 No real new knowledge, though I might want to go back and make a grid visualization module soon.
 * Day 15: A lot of arithmetic involved here, and still part 2 takes an hour to run.
 I'm sure it could be more efficient somehow, but it works.
+* Day 16: will have to come back to this
+* Day 17: will have to come back to this
+* Day 18: Arithmetic in 3D this time!
+Plus a little bit of lateral thinking for part 2.

 ## If you want

 The app's `-main` function takes two arguments: the advent calendar day,